 Who attends it?
-Scrum Team (Product Owner, Scrum Master and Development Team) and Stakeholders (Sponsor, Customer, end user and sales people etc.)
+Scrum Team (Product Owner, Scrum Master and Development Team) and Stakeholders (Sponsor, Customer, end user and salespeople etc.)

-This is not an event for PO to accept work done by team.
+This is not an event for PO to accept work done by a team.
 PO accepts work during development as soon as PBI is done.
-This for stakeholders so stakeholders are identified and invited by product owner.
+This for stakeholders so stakeholders are identified and invited by the product owner.

 Who attends it?
 Scrum Team and yes you heard it correctly product owner also attend.